nostopgmaming17/scratchSploit/README.md

 3. Go to chrome://extensions and enable Developer mode.
 4. Load the folder as an unpacked extension.

+# Developer Documentation:

+## Renderer:
+[Global] 'renderer'
+{
+  canvas -> canvas used to render over scratch defaultWidth -> default canvas width defaultHeight -> default canvas height canvasWidth -> current canvas width canvasHeight -> current canvas height addDrawCallback(callback : function) : returns the id of the callback -> adds the given callback to be called every frame removeDrawCallback(id : number) : returns nothing                     -> removes the callback with the given id from the callback list frame -> the current frame number (+1 every frame)
+}

 # How to use scripts:
 1. Press Ctrl + Shift + I .
 2. Press on "Console".